spaceboats/spaceboats.github.io/_posts/2014-10-31-building-brighter-lab-resources.md

 route by focusing on developers... but how do you present that to a boss, investor, or more importantly, someone who's going to give you a grade?

-The end goal --- which, once again, we'll post our full proposal and some notes about it here as soon as that's written --- is to build this API, and then build cool things *with* it.
+The end goal is to build this API, and then build cool things *with* it.
 Something tangible, and more importantly, something most people can start using.
 In our mind from the beginning of the project was an LED board that told you when the next bus was going to arrive at the stops near Eaton Hall.

 So we built that LED board.